 - She skipped happily.

 Consider the italicized words in each and ask yourself what they might be used to refer to.
-‘Nobody’ certainly doesn't refer to anyone; ‘Fred’ refers to Fred but what does ‘tall’ refer to?
+‘Nobody’ certainly doesn't refer to anyone; ‘Fred’ refers to Fred, but what does ‘tall’ refer to?
 A property?
-But what's a property and do such things really exist in a sense that would allow them to be objects of reference?
+But which one?
+And do such properties really exist in a sense that would allow them to be objects of reference?
 This is controversial.
 What about ‘sake’ (and other nouns like ‘behalf’ and ‘dint’)?
 And what of ‘yes’, ‘very’, ‘of’, and ‘and’?
 What do adverbs like ‘happily’ refer to?
 A way or manner of some activity?
 Again, is it plausible to suppose that such things exist in a sense which enables them to be objects of reference?
 Not obviously.
 The point is simply this: some perfectly meaningful expressions do not seem to be referring expressions, in which case a theory of how they refer, of how their reference relates to the meaning or truth of sentences in which they occur, would be beside the point.
 It seems more reasonable (or at least more intuitive) to suppose that such expressions derive their meaning from something other than reference.
 Consequently, attempts to devise theories of reference for such expressions are rather uncommon, though certainly not unheard of.
-Frege (1952) had a highly systematic conception of reference on which reference is assigned to every constituent of a sentence that is relevant to determining its truth value.
+Frege (1892/1952) offered a highly systematic conception of reference on which reference is assigned to every constituent of a sentence that is relevant to determining its truth-value.
 (Quantifiers, for instance, are said to refer to second level concepts.)
-Much later, Montague (1960) constructed a semantic theory on which expressions of the sort in question have referents.
-But it is fair to say that the sense in which such expressions might be said to refer is not an intuitive one, but one that is highly technical and theory-laden.
+Much later, Montague (1960) constructed a semantic theory on which expressions of the sort in question are again assigned referents.
+But it is fair to say that the sense in which such expressions might be said to refer is not an intuitive one, but rather one that is highly technical and theory-laden.

 Reference is arguably the central notion in the philosophy of language, with close ties to the notions of meaning and truth.
 But one might wonder whether reference has implications for philosophical issues that go beyond the philosophy of language proper.
-Many have thought that it does, and many of these philosophers have seen connections between reference and reality — the nature of which is the subject matter of metaphysics.
+Many have thought that it does, and many of these philosophers have seen connections between reference and reality, the nature of which is the subject matter of metaphysics.
 One of the oldest metaphysical problems — the so-called ‘problem of non-being’ — involves the notion of reference.
-Many others have seen connections between reference and knowledge — the nature of which is the subject matter of epistemology.
-One of the newest epistemological problems — presented via Putnam's infamous ‘brain in a vat’ thought-experiment — also involves the notion of reference.
-In contrast, there are philosophers who believe that reference — construed as providing a substantive link between language and the world — is not a subject worthy of serious philosophical study.
-Various reasons have been given for this negative attitude toward reference, including: (i) reference is inherently indeterminate (Quine, 1960), (ii) the notion of reference is without theoretical value (Davidson, 1984), and (iii) all that one can say about reference is what is embodied by instantiations of a schema like [a] refers to a.
+Many others have seen connections between reference and knowledge, the nature of which is the subject matter of epistemology.
+Certain epistemological problems — e.g. Putnam's infamous ‘brain in a vat’ thought-experiment — also involve the notion of reference.
+In contrast, there are philosophers who believe that reference — understood as providing a substantive link between language and the world — is not a subject worthy of serious philosophical study.
+Various reasons have been given for this negative attitude toward reference, including: (i) reference is inherently indeterminate (Quine, 1960), (ii) the notion of reference is without theoretical value (Davidson, 1984), and (iii) all that one can say about reference is what is embodied by instantiations of a schema like: ‘a’ refers to a.
 Before looking briefly at these negative views, let's look at a possible connection between reference and reality.

 Consider the following sentence: